 If there is no sign of steam, idle the engine for three minutes while parked.
 If the warning is still displayed, turn off the engine until it cools down.
-Also, see "Overheated Engine Protection Operating Mode" following.
+Also, see "Overheated Engine Protection Operating Mode" later in this section.